cwylycode/pytris/README.md

 ![alt text](game_shot.jpg)

 This is a Python-based (using the Pygame module) version of Tetris (unofficial, of course).
-Code by hexadeci-male and Tetris by Alexey Pajitnov.
+Code by cwylycode and Tetris by Alexey Pajitnov.
 Other things made by other groups and people that I couldn't trace back to their origins.

 # REQUIREMENTS: